-The adventure begins as your class explores the Zoo on your own private evening tour.
-Afterwards head inside to enjoy snacks and participate in a fun (and educational) activity.
-Your tour and activities are based on the theme you have chosen.
-Next, meet one of our education animals up close and then head down the auditorium and turn in for the night.
-Wake up in the mornin, pack up, enjoy a tasty continental breakfast and head back into the Zoo to see the animals as they wake!
+The adventure begins as your class explores the Zoo in a private evening tour.
+Afterwards, head inside to enjoy snacks and participate in a fun (and educational) activity.
+Your tour and activities are based on your chosen theme.
+Next, meet one of our education animals up close and then head down to our auditorium and turn in for the night.
+Wake up in the morning, pack up, enjoy a tasty continental breakfast and head back into the Zoo to see the animals as they start their day!

 Age Requirements: For children ages 6-12.

 Program Time: 6:00pm or 7:00pm (depending on program) to 10:00am the following morning.

 Program Dates: These overnights are offered in the spring or fall by reservation.

 Program Fee: $50.00 per adult - $50.00 per child.
 All adults and children must register.

 Group Size Limits: Minimum 15 / Maximum 100.